cevoaustralia/aws-to-slack/README.md

 Additional formats will be added.
 Pull Requests are welcome!

+## Deployment Pre-requisites.
+1. Slack incoming webhook configured to forward incoming messages to Slack channel.
+2. A Slack Channel which receives notifications from Step 1.
+3. An SNS Topic which is sources of messages which are processed by Lambda Function.

 ## Try!
 Ready to try the latest version for yourself?
 Installation into your own AWS environment is simple: